28+ Scenic and Easy Hikes in Kelowna for All Ages

 4.3 km | 115 m gain | Easy

-It’s rare to find a trail in the middle of Kelowna that still feels like you’ve been transported to the outdoors.
-They do exist, I swear!
-You just have to know where to look.
+It’s rare to find a trail this central that still feels like you’ve slipped away into the outdoors.
+But they’re out there, I promise.
+You just have to know where to look!
+And now you do.

 Canyon Rim Trail at Bear Creek Provincial Park, West Kelowna